pcingola/SnpEff/src/docs/snpsift/vcf2ped.md

     * Only samples present in both the input TFAM and the input VCF files are in the output TPED.
     * Bi-allelic filter: `-onlyBiAllelic` option filters out non bi-allelic variants.
     * Non SNP variants (InDels, MNPs, etc):
-        * InDels and other non-SNP variants are converted for "fake" SNPs (some programs have problems handling non-SNP variants).
+        * InDels and other non-SNP variants are converted to "fake" SNPs (some programs have problems handling non-SNP variants).
         * `-onlySnp` option filters out non SNP variants.
     * Missing variants:
-        * Variants having missing data are filtered out by default.
+        * By default, entries with missing genotypes are included and marked as missing in the TPED file.
         * `-useMissing` uses missing variants in TPED file.
         * `-useMissingRef` Converts missing variants to reference genotype.
 * Output TFAM file: